nabsabraham/my-website/content/publication/mipr.md

 #caption = "My caption :smile:"

 +++
-**tl;dr**  A case study review on three issues that limit performance of machine learning on biomedical images.

 In *International Conference on Multimedia Information Processing and Retrieval*, 2019.